zachalam/frost/README.md

 ### Build From Source

-If you're super paranoid (completely fair).
-You can build frost from source.
-Here's a quick guide to get up and running locally.
+If you're super paranoid (completely justified).
+You can fully examine AND build frost from source.
+Here's a quick guide that'll get you up and running locally.

 1. Clone the repo from GitHub.
 ```